veenayagam/concrete-crack-classification/README.md

-# Concrete Crack Classification using Convolutional Neural Network
+# Concrete Crack Classification using Convolutional Neural Network using MobileNet v2

 ## 1. Summary
 The project's goal is to develop a convolutional neural network model that can accurately detect cracks in concrete.